 This Article was featured and published by the New York State Bar Association.
+Read the article on the New York State Bar Association Website by clicking here.

 As a Certified Public Accountant (C.P.A.) and Attorney, I have had my share of questions from clients regarding which type of entity a person should set up if they want to start a business.
-I too had to ask myself the same question when I started my law firm, Scott Legal Services, P.C., and was surprised at how much inaccurate and confusing information exists on the Internet.
+I too had to ask myself the same question when I started my law firm, Scott Legal, P.C., and was surprised at how much inaccurate and confusing information exists on the Internet.
 Moreover, as this is a complicated area, some advisors and accountants often give misleading and unclear advice on the topic.
 As a result, I decided to write this article to break down exactly how you should go about selecting your business entity and some of the things you should consider.

 When deciding which entity to select for your business your decision will be based primarily on flexibility in the ownership structure, limited liability protection & tax reasons.
 For the most part, your decision will be between a Sole Proprietorship (“SP”), Corporation (“C”) or Limited Liability Company (“LLC”) so those are the entities we will focus on.
 We will examine Partnerships in another article.
 Let us look at the SP, C and LLC in turn.